Heartbreak and the Holidays

 To be honest, I really didn’t want to write this.
 A therapist friend of mine convinced me that we might have coping tools that could help other parents, so here goes…

 Everything turns into milestones- another Mother’s Day without my MacLean.
-Another un-shared birthday for Zachary.
-But the holidays are the toughest for most people- where the warmth of the season and the focus on family hones our grief into a razor-sharp point.
+Another un-shared birthday for his twin brother Zachary.
+But the holidays are the toughest for most people- where the warmth of the season and the focus on family hone our grief into a razor-sharp point.
 When you have other children, you don’t get to crumble and fall apart.
-They deserve happiness- and just as important- seeing you happy too.
-But I cried last night because missing MacLean turned me inside out, and my seven year old Zoe sagely remarked, “Oh, you’re missing ‘Cleanie again.
+They deserve happiness – and just as important – seeing you happy too.
+But I cried last night because missing MacLean turned me inside out, and my eight-year-old Zoe sagely remarked, “Oh, you’re missing ‘Cleanie again.
 That’s all right, Mom.”
-I think you have to show grief as well to the rest of the family- let them know that it’s okay to be sad, and that yes, it’s normal that happy things and experiences can still make you cry.
+I think you have to show grief as well to the rest of the family- let them know that it’s okay to be sad and that yes, it’s normal that happy things and experiences can still make you cry.

 But you can’t cry all the time.

 So, Todd and I have developed some coping mechanisms over the last 18 months, some we’ve discovered, some suggested by smart friends and fellow parents who have lost a little one.
 And if you’re mourning a loved one gone this holiday, maybe they’ll help you too.